-I got dressed and left assuming we were coming into Patras
+I got dressed and left assuming we were coming into Patras.

-Wrong, it was another place that the ship had stopped at, so I went to reception and asked when we would get to Patras.
+Wrong, it was another place that the ship had stopped at.
+So I went to reception and asked when we would get to Patras.

 I then went back to the bar and had a couple of coffees, I was now up and about so it was not worth going back to the cabin.